 On the other hand, if you want to process huge amounts of data, SAS is the best option.
 It is designed to process a huge crunch of data in a short time.
 You also get the facility like data sorting, splicing, and searching the data.

 It is quite easy to learn SPSS as compared with SAS.
-It is offering one of the easiest interfaces in the world.
-Anyone can get a good command over SPSS with the help of a quick tutorial to SPSS.
+It offers one of the easiest interfaces in the world.
+Anyone can get a good command of SPSS with the help of a quick tutorial on SPSS.
 It offers the paste function that is used to create the syntax for steps to be executed in the user interface.

 SPSS is widely used in reputed universities around the world.
-It has a clean and easy to use interface.
+It has a clean and easy-to-use interface.
 It comes with complete documentation.
-You also get the click and play functionality with SPSS that makes it quite easy to code in SPSS using the paste button.
+You also get the click and play functionality with SPSS which makes it quite easy to code in SPSS using the paste button.
 Besides, you also get the best customer support with SPSS; if you find any issue using this software,

 On the other hand, SAS is widely used in the industry.
 You get the drop-down interface in SAS.
 That makes it quite convenient to use.
 Apart from that, if you have good command over programming and SQL, then you can use SAS at its full potential.

 SPSS is quite costly as compared with SAS.
 It has different licenses for different purposes.
 Its syntax has limited functionality.
 Therefore it is not adopting the new changes in technologies.

 On the other hand, SAS is also costly.
 There are still some options that are not available in its interface.
 Thus you need to write the code to create the option and customize SAS as per your requirements.

 Data management is one of the best features of SPSS.
 It is quite easy and efficient to manage data in SPSS.